fartem/android-device-info/README.md

 ## About

-Demonstration app for displaying information about Android device.
+Demo app for displaying information about Android device.

 __Available information about device__